hotello/collection-fast/packages/collection-fast/README.md

 Under the hood everything is done following the [Meteor guide](https://guide.meteor.com/).
 Look at the source code, isn't it familiar?

-To see it in action have a look to [gyroscope](https://github.com/hotello/gyroscope).
+To see it in action have a look at [gyroscope](https://github.com/hotello/gyroscope).
 ## Define the collection
 ```js
 import { CollectionFast } from 'meteor/hotello:collection-fast';